DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/modularization.md

 # Modularization
-## How can configuration be modularized?
+## How can the configuration be modularized?
 ## Which dimensions are important for cutting off the building blocks?
 There are many relevant dimensions for cutting modules
 * tenants